clicon/clixon/README.md

    XML: <if:a xmlns:if="urn:example:if" xmlns:ip="urn:example:ip"><ip:b/></if>
    XPATH: /if:a/ip:b
 ```
-When you call an xpath API function, call it with nsc set to NULL.
-This is the default.
+When you call an xpath API function, call it with nsc set to NULL, or use an API function without an nsc parameter.
+This is the default and normal case.

 #### 2. Explicit namespace mapping